quiltedhills/htfc3-kubejs_patches/README.md

 • Removed odd Latex Bucket recipe involving supports <br/>
 • Added Create Mixer recipe for dye fluids <br/>
 • Tweaked coffee-related recipes and item names <br/>
+• Sprinklers and TC Plate Armor can now be made from any colored steel, instead of specifically requiring red or blue <br/>

 • Added tooltips to Nightshade and Stinky Soup mentioning their toxicity <br/>
 • Added a bit of information regarding silkworm spread to Silkworm-related items and blocks <br/>